Division Assets Lawyers

 Our Divorce Attorney Miami Can Help Protect Your Property Rights

-The divorce attorneys at The Law Offices of Aliette H. Carolan, P.A. in Miami, Florida, understand that the division of assets and liabilities is one of the most important aspects of the dissolution of a marriage.
+The divorce attorneys at The Carolan Family Law Firm, P.A. in Miami, Florida, understand that the division of assets and liabilities is one of the most important aspects of the dissolution of a marriage.

 The law is designed to protect both spouses and their property rights.
 Although the laws regarding division of assets are specifically delineated and complicated at times.

-The Law Offices of Aliette H. Carolan, P.A. are available to inform you regarding your rights to retain your assets and property.
+The Carolan Family Law Firm, P.A. are available to inform you regarding your rights to retain your assets and property.

 - Mediation versus Collaboration: Which is Right for Your Divorce?